travis-ci/dpl/README.md

-  --app APP                The Atlas application to upload to (type: string, required: true) --token TOKEN            The Atlas API token (type: string, required: true) --path PATH              Files or directories to upload (type: array (string, can be given multiple
+  --app APP                The Atlas application to upload to (type: string, required: true) --token TOKEN            The Atlas API token (type: string, required: true) --paths PATH             Files or directories to upload (type: array (string, can be given multiple
                            times), default: ["."])
   --address ADDR           The address of the Atlas server (type: string) --include GLOB           Glob pattern of files or directories to include (type: array (string, can be